David Marchick

-David Marchick (born 1966) is an American attorney, businessman, academic, and diplomat who serves as Dean of the Kogod School of Business at American University.
-He previously served as chief operating officer of the United States International Development Finance Corporation during the first year of the Biden Administration.
-He previously served as Director of the Center for Presidential Transition, as a Senior Executive at The Carlyle Group and in four departments in the Clinton Administration.
-He is the co-author of the book, "The Peaceful Transfer of Power: An Oral History of America's Presidential Transitions", published by UVA press.
+David Marchick (born 1966) is an American attorney, academic, and university administrator who is dean of the Kogod School of Business at American University.
+He worked in both the Biden and the Clinton administrations.
+He is the co-author of the book The Peaceful Transfer of Power: An Oral History of America's Presidential Transitions.

-After working in the Clinton Administration, Marchick joined Washington, D.C. based international law firm Covington & Burling in March 2002.
-In October 2007, Marchick joined The Carlyle Group, a Washington, D.C.-based asset management firm as managing director and its global head of regulatory affairs.
+After working in the Clinton administration, Marchick joined the law firm Covington & Burling in March 2002.
+In October 2007, Marchick joined The Carlyle Group, as managing director and its global head of regulatory affairs.

-At Carlyle, Marchick launched and supervised Carlyle's sustainability initiatives.
-He was also active in driving diversity initiatives at Carlyle and in the finance industry, including through his Chairmanship of the Robert Toigo Foundation.

-Marchick retired from the Carlyle Group in December 2018.
-After Carlyle, he served as the Director of the Center for Presidential Transition at the Partnership for Public Service, an adjunct professor at the Tuck School of Business, and Senior Counsel at Covington & Burling.
-Marchick hosted the podcast Transition Lab.

 Early life and education

 Marchick was born in 1966 and raised in Orinda, California.
 He attended the College Preparatory School before earning a Bachelor of Arts from the University of California, San Diego in 1988.
 While at UC San Diego, Marchick was student body president.
 Marchick later earned a master's degree in public policy at the Lyndon B. Johnson School of Public Affairs at the University of Texas in Austin, and a Juris Doctor from the George Washington University Law School in Washington, D.C.